 One of my favourite, quick treats is two-ingredient “magic” brownies.
 They’re made by simply mixing very ripe bananas with cocoa powder.
-I don’t know how they work but somehow they bake up into fudgy, healthy goodness, hence the “magic” factor.
-These 5-ingredient, flourless protein brownies are an upgraded, extra rich and fudgy version that favourite.
+I don’t know how they work but somehow they bake up into amazingly decadent, healthy goodness, hence the “magic” factor.
+These flourless protein brownies are an upgraded, extra rich and fudgy version that favourite.

-With my recent nutrition goals, I wanted to increase the protein content from the 2-ingredient recipe but also the yum factor for a guiltless treat I could enjoy anytime, so I decided to add a few more delicious ingredients: chocolate chips and plant-based protein powder!
+With my recent nutrition goals, I wanted to increase the protein content from the 2-ingredient recipe but also the yum-factor for a guiltless treat I could enjoy anytime, so I decided to add a few more delicious ingredients:

 5-Ingredient Fudgy Flourless Protein Brownies

 These easy to make brownies come in at just 82 calories each plus they’re low in fat and made with just 5 simple, wholesome ingredients for a healthy and guilt-free indulgent treat!

 - Preheat oven to 350 degrees.

 - Place the bananas, applesauce, cocoa powder and protein powder in a food processor and mix until completely smooth.